 “A recent 90-year-old patient told me ‘motion is the lotion for our joints,’” he says.
 “She was correct, but in today’s busy world and with our demanding schedules, daily care of our back and neck is neglected.
 We all need to take time out to care for our minds and bodies.”

-Here are five stretches he recommends to alleviate aches and pains.
+Here are five stretches for back pain and neck pain that he recommends to alleviate those aches.

 Sit sideways in a chair with your feet on the ground.
 With your hands on the back of the chair, exhale and gently twist your upper body toward them.
 Hold for 10 seconds per side.

 With your feet flat on the floor, bend at the hips, bringing your chest toward your thighs.
 Let your head drop and your arms hang.
 Hold for 10 seconds.

 Bring your chin toward your chest and roll your right ear to your right shoulder, then look forward and turn your chin to your right shoulder.
 Hold for 10 seconds, then switch sides.

 Inhale, arch your back, and look up while pulling your shoulders down and back.
 Then exhale, round your spine, drop your head toward your chest, and pull your shoulders forward.
 Repeat 10 times.

 Interlace your fingers behind you and place your arms on the top of your chair’s backrest.
 Drop your chin to your chest while pushing your shoulder blades together.
 Hold for eight to 10 breaths.